Proven Ways to Lose Arm Fat (Not Limited to Exercise)

 Also, recent studies show that when combined with aerobic exercises and cardio, resistance training becomes even more effective for arm fat loss.

 For more arm-specific workouts, try simple exercises to reduce arm fat and boost the muscle mass of your upper body.

 Boost fiber in your daily diet

 Increasing your fiber intake is essential for a healthy diet.
-Found in fruits, whole grains, veggies, nuts, seeds and legumes, this nutrient helps reach and maintain a healthy weight, lowers the risk of diabetes, heart disease and obesity.
+Found in fruits, whole grains, veggies, nuts, seeds, and legumes, this nutrient helps reach and maintain a healthy weight and lowers the risk of diabetes, heart disease, and obesity.